Jminic81/Satellites3/README.md

 Ironically enough, satellites have been launched to track space junk.
 An international task force is evaluating clean-up methods.
 Unsanctioned proposals include giant nets, laser cannons, and magnets.

+### Analysis

+The Jupyter notebook "Satellites" in ths repository contains the raw data analysis and visualizations *(Ref.
+6)*

 #### References:

 1.	https://www.space.com/16518-space-junk.html